amCtrld/myPortfolio/README.md

 ## Misc

 - amCtrld portfolio is primarily front-end.
-- I will update its backend when i venture into backend development.
+- I will add backend section when I venture into backend development.
 - More APIs coming soon